ethanwongca/hai_work/README.md

-├── vislit.pickle            # Pickle file for grouped CV in classifying visual literacy ├── readp.pickle             # Pickle file for grouped CV in classifying reading proficiency ├── verbalwm.pickle          # Pickle file for grouped CV in classifying verbal working memory └── vtenv/                   # vtenv environments, one per new length cut-off (ex. vtenv14, vtenv29, etc.)
+├── vislit.pickle            # Pickle file for grouped CV in classifying visual literacy ├── readp.pickle             # Pickle file for grouped CV in classifying reading proficiency ├── verbalwm.pickle          # Pickle file for grouped CV in classifying verbal working memory └── vtenv/                   # vtenv environments, one per new length cut-off (ex. vtenv14)
     ├── VisLit/
     │   ├── VTNet.py         # VTNet modified to be trained on VisLit
     │   └── run.sh           # Bash script to execute VTNet for Visual Literacies tasks